SurLaTable/Coding-Guidelines/README.md

 ## <a name="collection-names">Collection Names

-* Try to have the database named after the project and one database per project.
+* The name should be a plural of the types of documents to be saved.
 * Use camelCase.
+Normally you shouldn’t have to because the collection name will be one word (plural of the types of documents saved).
-* A database with “” *empty string* is not a valid database name.
+* A collection with “” *empty string* is not a valid collection name.
-* Database name cannot be more than 64 bytes.
-* Database name are case-sensitive, even on non-case-sensitive file systems.
-Thus it is good to keep name in lower case.
-* A database name cannot contain any of these characters “/, \, ., “, *, <, >, :, |, ?, $,”.
-It also cannot contain a single space or null character.
+* A collection name should not contain the *null* character because this defines the end of collection name.
+* Collection name should not start with the prefix “system.” as this is reserved for internal collections.
+*It would be good to not contain the character “$” in the collection name as various drivers available for database do not support “$” in collection name.

 ## <a name="database-names">Database Names

+* Try to have the database named after the project and one database per project.
 * Use camelCase.
 * A database with “” *empty string* is not a valid database name.
-* Database name cannot be more than 64 bytes.
+* Database names cannot be more than 64 bytes.
-* Database name are case-sensitive, even on non-case-sensitive file systems.
+* Database names are case-sensitive, even on non-case-sensitive file systems.
 Thus it is good to keep name in lower case.
 * A database name cannot contain any of these characters *“/, \, ., “, *, <, >, :, |, ?, $,”*.
 It also cannot contain a single space or null character.

 ## <a name="field-names">Field Names